jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 }
 ```

-This means internally ES will treat this as a boolean query and will execute
+This means that internally ES will treat this as a boolean query and will execute
 that query against every document that falls in the time range.
 Even after
-Grafana selecting the right indices to query, this is a lot of processing to
+Grafana selected the right indices to query, this was a lot of processing to
 do.
-Perhaps we can find a better way to write this query?
+Can we find a better way to write this query?

 If we take the very long list of hosts and apply that as a `must` filter: